H4ckB4s3/dprofile/README.md

 ---

 #### Note:
 This is an experimental demo.
-It uses https://hnsns.net (by [eskimo](https://github.com/eskimo)) to fetch the TXT records.
+It uses an HNS node (by [eskimo](https://github.com/eskimo)) to fetch the TXT records.
 When an NS is set up, it will fetch only off-chain TXT records..
 It works with Handshake HNS TLDs, HNS SLDs, HNS dSLDs, and ICANN SLDs.

 Using [fingertip](https://github.com/username/fingertip) is recommended.
 Only TLDs support a secure connection.
 So you can visit [https://tld.dprofile](https://tld.dprofile) but a SLD would be [http://sld.tld.dprofile](http://sld.tld.dprofile).